Nuclear Power in Slovakia

 EUU was investigating the Kuriskova and Novoveska Huta uranium deposits as well as other uranium exploration targets in the Slovak Carpathian uranium belt in the east of the country.
 Kuriskova is about 15 km northwest of Kosice, and Novoveska Huta is about 50 km west of it, near Spisska Nova Ves.
 Both have potential molybdenum and rare earths by-products.

 EUU in 2012 signed an agreement in principle with the Ministry of Economy for mining development to proceed.
 In April 2015 Ludovika Energy applied to extend the exploration licence for Kuriskova, but the Environment Ministry denied this.
 Ludovika Energy then applied for rare earths exploration licences over the Kuriskova deposit.
 EUU and Ludovika undertook legal action regarding non-extension of the uranium permits, and expected compensation on the basis that more than €25 million had been invested in the project.
+EUU then agreed with a Slovak party to take over all operations, retaining a 25% stake in any financial compensation from legal proceedings.

 * European Uranium Resources was formerly Tournigan Energy Ltd, and Areva holds 7% of the company.